realA10001986/Time-Circuits-Display/README.md

 The firmware contains a simple music player to play mp3 files located on the SD card.
 In order to be recognized, your mp3 files need to be organized in music folders named *music0* through *music9* and their filenames must only consist of three-digit numbers, starting at 000.mp3, in consecutive order.
 No numbers should be left out.
 Each folder can hold 1000 files (000.mp3-999.mp3). *The maximum bitrate is 128kpbs.*

 The folder number is 0 by default, ie the player starts searching for music in folder *music0*.
-This folder number can be changed in the keypad menu as well as the Config Portal.
+This folder number can be changed in the keypad menu.

 To start and stop music playback, hold 5.
 Holding 2 jumps to the previous song, holding 8 to the next one.